gu-app-club/lets-learn-jobs/README.md

 ```

 ## Make a personal website to showcase your side projects

 Many companies will ask for your website.
 It's better to have one than not.
 It doesn't need to be fancy, just some HTML and Bootstrap for style.
 Include
 1. Short bio
 2. Information about side projects.
 Include a list of collaborators and technologies used.
 Link to the projects if they are deployed or on an app store.
-Use images and graphs this is a chance to add a lot more information than you could fit on your resume.
+Use images and graphs.
+This is a chance to add a lot more information than you could fit on your resume.

-Optional things for the website
+Optional things for your website
 1. Link to GitHub, LinkedIn, Twitter, etc.
 2. Copy of resume
 3. Email